kelu124/murgen-dev-kit/bibliographie.md

 ### Electronics
 * **HV**:
 * **Pulser**:  MAX4940 over LM96550.
-Our original design employed Texas Instrumentís LM96550 ultrasound transmit pulser.
-After several failed attempts to achieve correct operation, however, we used Maxim ICís MAX4940 high-voltage digital pulser instead.
-The MAX4940ís design includes four channels, as well as positive and negative high-voltage supplies up to +220V and -220V, respectively.
+Our original design employed Texas Instrument‚Äôs LM96550 ultrasound transmit pulser.
+After several failed attempts to achieve correct operation, however, we used Maxim IC‚Äôs MAX4940 high-voltage digital pulser instead.
+The MAX4940‚Äôs design includes four channels, as well as positive and negative high-voltage supplies up to +220V and -220V, respectively.
 Since our application is a one-dimensional scan, only one channel was utilized.
 * **Beamformer**:
 * **Transducer**:  DGH 6000 Scanmate A transducer (10.0 MHz).
-It focuses an acoustic beam at 23.0 mm nominal and has a circular patient contact area 0.275î in diameter.
+It focuses an acoustic beam at 23.0 mm nominal and has a circular patient contact area 0.275‚Äù in diameter.
 * **Protection**:  TX810 or LM96530
 * **TGC**:  AFE5801, LM96511 more complicated.
 The AFE5801 includes an 8-channel variable-gain amplifier (VGA) and an 8-channel, 12bit, high-speed analog-to-digital converter (ADC) based on a switched capacitor design.
 * **ADC**: